 General Tips – Not all of the train stations have bathrooms, so be sure to use one onboard before your stop.
 Some stations are so small you have to be in a particular car to exit onto the platform, so ask a conductor or listen for the announcements ahead of your stop to make sure you’re in the right place.

-Metro-North Featured Hike: Beacon Fire Tower + Bull Hill
+Recommended Metro-North Hike: Beacon Fire Tower + Bull Hill

 Hike from Beacon to Cold Spring in the Hudson Highlands State Park!
 Buy two separate one-way tickets & you’ll save a few bucks.